 (Times for Singapore)

-The times of dawn and sunset Singapore are very consistent throughout the year.
+The times of sunrise and sunset in Singapore are very consistent throughout the year.
 The only reasonable closeness to the equator is the reason.
 So, in the summer, the sun moves somewhat to the north, and in the winter, it goes slightly back to the south, but the distance does not alter significantly.
-For example, in Europe’s Nordic countries, the disparity is substantially greater.

-Do you want to know where you may get a glimpse of the sunset Singapore?
-We’ve compiled a list of the top 17 spots to see the most spectacular sunsets.
-Read the full post to find the hidden gems that can make your sunset watching experience magical.
+Do you want to know where you can catch the best sunset in Singapore?
+We’ve compiled a list of the top 11 spots to see the most spectacular sunsets.
+Read the full post to find the hidden gems that can make your sunset-watching experience magical.

 Seletar Fishing Village

-Seletar Fishing Hamlet is recognised as Singapore’s last fishing village; however, fishing is not its main attraction.
-According to cyclists and adventurers, the little beach area and breakwater adjacent to it are a secret – and arguably the greatest – site to view the sunset Singapore.
+Seletar Fishing Village is recognised as Singapore’s last fishing village; however, fishing is not its main attraction.
+According to cyclists and adventurers, the little beach area and the adjacent breakwater are a secret – and arguably the greatest – spot to view the sunset in Singapore.
 You may even stroll down to the beach and marsh area when the tide is low.
 If you plan on exploring the region during low tide, make sure to wear appropriate walking shoes.
 Don’t forget to take in the sights from adjacent Punggol Barat Island and Rower’s Bay Park if you have time.

 Rower’s Bay Park

-Lower Seletar Reservoir’s Rower’s Bay Park is called after the reservoir’s popularity with kayakers and dragon boaters.
-The park’s promenade has become well-known among locals as the most excellent place to see the dawn or sunset Singapore.
+Lower Seletar Reservoir’s Rower’s Bay Park is named after the reservoir’s popularity with kayakers and dragon boaters.
+The park’s promenade has become well known among locals as the best place to see the dawn or sunset in Singapore.
 Plant species that will attract and offer habitat for native wildlife in the region have been planted in the wetlands around the boardwalk.

 Coney Island